Myles Straw Player Props: Guardians vs. Mariners

 - Straw hit .221 with 22 doubles, three triples and 54 walks.

-- He did not hit a home run last year in the 159 games he logged a plate appearance in.
+- He did not hit a home run last year in the 159 games he appeared in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.